 Introduction

-Colorectal cancer (CRC) is the third most common cancer and has the second-highest mortality rate after lung cancer globally1,2.
-It is estimated that CRC incidence will increase by approximately 80% to over two million cases in the next two decades3.
+Colorectal cancer (CRC) is the third most common cancer and the second leading cause of cancer-related death globally1,2.
 Sporadic CRC, which arises without known contribution from germline mutations or significant family history, accounted for about 75% of CRC, implying the importance of environmental factors in CRC pathogenesis3.
-The gut microbiome provides numerous essential metabolic and physiological functions for our bodies, including digestion, vitamins synthesis, immune system development, and more2.
-Recent studies have linked gut microbiota alteration to CRC occurence4–65.
-Dysbiosis such as reduced gut microbial diversity and enrichment of oncogenic microorganisms have been associated with CRC carcinogenesis.
-For instance, the notorious Fusobacterium nucleatum promoted glycolysis and oncogenesis of CRC by targeting IncRNA ENO1-IT14.
+Recent studies have linked gut microbiota alteration to CRC occurence4–6.
 A meta-analysis with approximately 1,000 individuals from five cohorts has revealed the microbial signatures of genes specific for CRC7 and the association between the gut microbiome and choline degradation8.
-Even though >90% of the gut microbiome are composed of bacteria, a perturbed gut fungal composition had also been described to be associated with inflammatory bowel disease9 and liver cirrhosis1011.
+Even though >90% of the gut microbiome are composed of bacteria, a perturbed gut fungal composition has also been described to be associated with inflammatory bowel disease9, liver cirrhosis10 and CRC11.
 Fungi could influence the immunological responses of the host by dampening or promoting local inflammatory reactions 9,10,12–14.
-For instance, the mammalian intestinal fungal community interacts with the immune system through the innate immune receptor Dectin-111.
 The commensal fungi were shown to prevent hosts from colitis-associated colon cancer by prompting inflammasome activation and IL-18 maturation in murine model15.
-Therefore, it is apparent that fungi play a more significant role in CRC development than our previous anticipation.
-However, apart from our previous study14 aiming to discover potential fungal biomarkers for CRC detection11, the exact role of fungi in CRC pathogenesis remains unexplored mainly due to their relatively low abundance and lack of well-characterized reference fungal genomes.
+Therefore, it is apparent that fungi play a significant role in CRC development than our previous anticipation.
+However, apart from our previous study aiming to discover potential fungal biomarkers for CRC detection11, the compositional feature and the role of fungi in CRC pathogenesis remains unexplored.

-In this study, we performed a meta-analysis of eight available datasets167,161718,19198520.
-After rigorous and stringent data processing, a total of 1,329 samples from four continents, including 525 healthy individuals, 350 adenoma patients, and 454 CRC patients, were included in this analysis.
-After consistent data reprocessing, the specific fungal diversity and features associated with CRC were identified.
-Second, we trained the trans-kingdom CRC-screening models and compared them with pure bacterial or fungal classifiers.
-Moreover, we evaluated the inter-fungi and fungal-bacterial co-occurrence patterns in CRC and compared their correlations across the three groups: CRC, adenoma, and healthy controls.
-Finally, our abundant differential analysis targeting the fungi genome revealed the significant enrichment of Aspergillus rambellii in CRC patients.
-This was further validated by our in vitro experimental models.
-All these suggested that enteric fungi, especially Aspergillus rambellii might play a potential role in CRC carcinogenesis.
+In this study, we performed a multi-cohort fecal metagenomic analysis of eight available datasets from France16, Germany7,16, Australia17, America18,19, Canada19, Italy8, Chinese5, and Japan20.
+After rigorous and stringent data processing, a total of 1,329 samples from four continents, European, Occeanian, North American and Asian, including 525 healthy individuals, 350 adenoma patients, and 454 CRC patients, were included in this analysis.
+After consistent data reprocessing, we determined the compositional and ecologic alteraction of fungi in CRC.
+Our abundant differential analysis targeting the fungal genome revealed the significant enrichment of Aspergillus rambellii in CRC patients.
+Oncogenic function of A. rambellii in CRC was further validated in vitro and in vivo.
+We then evaluated and compared the differential correlations across the stages of colorectal carcinogenesis from healthy controls to adenoma, and CRC, respectively.
+A. rambellii and Pichia kudriavzevii exhibited the strong differential correlations with carcinogens (F. nucleatum and P. micra) and reported potential probiotics (S. salivarius, A. hadrus and S. thermophilus), respectively, in CRC compared with healthy controls.
+For clinical application, the trans-kingdoms CRC-screening models were 1.44%-10.60% relative change higher than pure bacterial models in seven of eight studies.
+And A. rambellii ranked fourth in the importance of trans-kingdoms model’s features, second only to the three famous carcinogens P. micra, F. nucleatum, and G. morbillorum.
+All these suggested that enteric fungi, especially A. rambellii might play a potential role in CRC carcinogenesis.

 Methodology

-Selection criteria and data retrieva
+Sample collection and data retrieva